 The quarterly report requires you to report the following:

 - The number of nights short-term rented during the reporting quarter.

 - The total amount of taxable receipts for short-term rentals during the reporting quarter.
 See the previous question for a definition of ‘taxable receipts’.

-The deadlines for quarterly reports and TOT remittance are
+The deadlines for quarterly reports and TOT / TBID remittance are

-Yes, all host must submit a quarterly report every quarter regardless of whether or not they had any short-term rental activity.
+Yes, all host must submit a quarterly report every quarter regardless of whether they had any short-term rental activity.

 The Short-Term Rental Permit application consists of an online application and the submittal of several supplemental forms.
 You must complete the supplemental forms prior to initiating the online application.

 Complete the supplemental forms.
 This includes obtaining the notary acknowledgement on the application affidavit, taking photographs of your short-term rental, providing a copy of the Neighborhood Notice to your neighbors, etc.